-- 1. Identification of the allegations potentially constituting covered sexual harassment; - A description of the procedural steps taken from the receipt of the Formal Complaint through the determination including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - 3.
-Findings of fact supporting the determination; - 4.
-Conclusions regarding which section of the Policy, if any, the Respondent has or has not violated; - 5.
-For each allegation there will be - a statement of and rationale for a determination regarding responsibility; - a statement of and rationale for any disciplinary sanctions the recipient imposes on the Respondent; and - a statement of and rationale for whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant.

-The University's procedures and permitted reasons for the Complainant and Respondent to appeal the Determination of Responsibility will be provided in every written decision issued.

-The Determination Regarding Responsibility becomes final either on the date that the University provides the parties with the written determination of the result of the appeal if an appeal is filed or if an appeal is not filed the date on which an appeal would no longer be considered timely.
+- Identification of the allegations potentially constituting covered sexual harassment; - A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - Findings of fact supporting the determination; - Conclusions regarding which section of the Policy, if any, the Respondent has or has not violated; - For each allegation there will be - a statement of, and rationale for, a determination regarding responsibility; - a statement of, and rationale for, any disciplinary sanctions the recipient imposes on the Respondent; and - a statement of, and rationale for, whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant; - The University's procedures and permited reasons for the Complainant and Respondent to appeal the Determination of Responsibility. - The Determination Regarding Responsibility becomes final either on the date that the University provides the parties with the writen determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.